mohitsinha/mohitsinha.github.io/_posts/2018-10-18-spring-boot-hibernate-tips.md

 <script src="https://gist.github.com/mohitsinha/bfb4a195cdbdeef883f2b2525458dcc1.js"></script>

-One thing you can notice is that I haven't used the `@Data` annotation on our class.
+One thing you can notice is that I haven't used the `@Data` annotation  from Lombok on our class.
 `@Data` annotation automatically adds `@ToString` annotation which may cause Stack Overflow errors.
 Hence it's better to manage the annotations manually.